pohlinwei/duke/docs/README.md

 event [task to do or event] /at [day/Month] [start time]-[end time]
 ```
 where `day` and `month` are specified using numbers, and `start time` and `end time` are specified in 24 hours format.

+**Note:**
+Please represent `start time` and `end time` with four digits, with the first 2 specifying the hours and the latter 2 specifying the minutes of the day (prepend zeros whenever necessary)

 Example of usage: